MartinGV10/Tummer/README.md

 ### Meal Logging

-Users can log meals throughout the day to build a history of what they’ve eaten.
+Users can log meals throughout the day to build a history of what they've eaten.

 Each meal entry can include: